Gran Hermano (Spanish TV series) season 8: Dani R.

 Daniel Rubio (who they all called "El Sucio" (The Dirty one)) was studying journalism when he entered Big Brother.
 He was 24 years old and he was from Barcelona.
 He entered the house on Day 1 and lived always in the brown room.
 He was very friend of Javi and Pulpillo, and he had a relationship with Laura F. in his last weeks on house.
 He was a leader of the orange group, and he was gliding often how to nominate.
 He was a very good player but he was rude, bad-mannered and politically incorrect.
 He was trying always to extract of hinge his housemates to try that they were leaving the contest by their own decision.
 He was never head of household.
-He was evicted on Day 85 with the 41,2% and he was received in set by booings.
+He was evicted on Day 85 with the 41,2% and he was received in set by booing.
 He declared that in Big Brother was not possible to know the people and confirmed that he had made a personage all the time.
 He also said that the program had manipulated the contest in favour of the blue ones.